Dental Implants to Replace Missing Teeth

 - Enjoy all the foods you love: Because implants make dentures as stable as natural teeth, you can eat a juicy pear, a rare steak, or any other foods you choose.

 Learn More about Dental Implants

 Are missing teeth compromising your quality of life?
 If so, find out what dental implants can do for you.
+Dr. Fatse is a fellow of the Academy of General Dentistry, a distinction that less than five percent of all dentists have obtained.
+Dr. Scovic is a member of the American Academy of Implant Dentistry.
+Both are recognized for their specialized training and advanced capabilities in the realms of cosmetic and restorative dentistry.
 To schedule an appointment, contact us online or give us a call at (203) 268-5051.